Bengali Kayastha: Colonial era

-According to Ghosh, the 'territorialization' of caste by Calcutta High court validated the Bengali Kayasthas as a distinct homogenous identity in equal status to the Shudras.
+According to Ghosh, the 'territorialization' of caste by the Calcutta High Court validated the Bengali Kayasthas as a distinct homogenous identity in equal status to the Shudras.
 This identity was later 'internalised' and accepted by the Bengali Kayasthas who still rejected their colonial categorisation as Shudras, instead describing themselves as upper-castes in "a challenge to the dominance both of the colonial state and of Brahmins".

 While analysing the last completed census of the British Raj (1931), Bellenoit notes that the Bengal census volume was "disturbingly ambiguous" in the case of Bengali Kayasthas and noted that in Bengal, "while it associated Kayasthas with the 'upper classes' of Brahmins and Vaishyas", on the other hand, Kayasthas have invariably been held to be Sudras.

 A survey of Indian writers and observers suggests that many of those acquainted with the Kayasthas considered them as Dvija or twice-born.
 Bellenoit gives the examples of Rabindranath Tagore and Abdul Halim Sharar to illustrate this point.
 According to Bellenoit, "although Tagore had Bengal specifically in mind, he argued that the Dutts, Ghoshs and Guhas were of Kshatriya origin, again citing their 'respectability and prominence in administration and overall rates of literacy'".
-Abdul Sharar, who was well acquainted with them also supported their claims of twice-born (Kshatriya and Vaishya origin) citing their high literacy rate which a Shudra caste could not have achieved.
-However, the claims of Bengali Kayasthas of having Dvija status was not supported by Indian observers like Jogendra Nath Bhattacharya who cited their rituals to refute their claims.
-The Report of the 1931 census of Bengal noted that, the 'better-placed' Kayastha community claimed Kshatriya status.
+Abdul Sharar, who was well acquainted with them, also supported their claims of twice-born (Kshatriya and Vaishya origin), citing their high literacy rate, which a Shudra caste could not have achieved.
+However, the claim of Bengali Kayasthas of having Dvija status was not supported by Indian observers like Jogendra Nath Bhattacharya, who cited their rituals to refute their claims.
+The report of the 1931 census of Bengal noted that the 'better-placed' Kayastha community claimed Kshatriya status.